Can Compact Language Models Search Like Agents? Distillation-Guided Policy Optimization for Preserving Agentic RAG Capabilities: Related Work

 \section{Related Work}

 \paragraph{Agentic RAG.}

 WebGPT~\cite{webgpt} introduced RLHF-driven browser interaction for retrieval-grounded QA.
 ReAct~\cite{yao2023react} generalized this idea by interleaving chain-of-thought and tool calls via special \texttt{<think>} or \texttt{<act>} tokens.
-To tighten the coupling between retrieval and reasoning, IRCoT \cite{ircot} explicitly alternates each CoT step with a targeted retrieval.
+To tighten the coupling between retrieval and reasoning, IRCoT \cite{ircot} explicitly alternates each chain-of-thought (CoT) step with a retrieval.
 Adaptive-RAG~\cite{adaptiverag} further predicts retrieval steps based on question complexity.
-Most recently, Search-R1 \cite{searchr1} leveraged PPO to teach an LLM to generate multi-turn search queries while reasoning, achieving state-of-the-art results.
+Most recently, Search-R1 \cite{searchr1} leveraged RL to teach an LLM to generate multi-turn search queries, achieving state-of-the-art results.
 Our work specifically focuses on enabling agentic RAG in compact models and introduces a comprehensive evaluation framework for multi-dimensional capability evaluation.

 \paragraph{Post-training for LLMs.} RL algorithms such as PPO \cite{ppo} and GRPO \cite{grpo} have proven effective in enhancing reasoning capabilities for LLMs \cite{comanici2025gemini25pushingfrontier, yang2025qwen3technicalreport}, particularly in domains like mathematical problem solving.
 At the initial stage of training, base models require sufficient performance to obtain meaningful rewards; otherwise, sparse reward signals lead to training instability.
-To address this cold-start problem, DeepSeek-R1~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} demonstrates that SFT-based model initialization effectively warms up the model prior to RL, achieving favorable results through chain-of-thought (CoT) demonstrations.
+To address this cold-start problem, DeepSeek-R1~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} demonstrates that SFT-based model initialization effectively warms up the model prior to RL, achieving favorable results through CoT demonstrations.
 Our work is the first to integrate distillation principles into both cold-start initialization and concurrent RL training, enabling stable distillation-guided learning in compact models.